Luke Shuey

-Luke Shuey (born 2 June 1990) is an Australian rules footballer and the captain of the West Coast Eagles in the Australian Football League (AFL).
+Luke Shuey (born 2 June 1990) is a former Australian rules footballer and former captain of the West Coast Eagles in the Australian Football League (AFL).
+He retired at the conclusion of the 2023 AFL season.

 Shuey was recruited from the Oakleigh Chargers with pick 20 in the 2008 National Draft.
 After a series of injuries, he made his AFL debut during the 2010 season.
 He was runner-up in the AFL Rising Star award in 2011.
 Shuey won the John Worsfold Medal as West Coast's best and fairest player in 2016, and again in 2019, and finished third in the award in 2014 and 2017.
 Awarded 'Player of the finals' in 2019, adding to his September reputation where a year earlier he played in the club's victory over Collingwood in the 2018 Grand Final, and was awarded the Norm Smith Medal as the best player on the ground.

 Early career

-Shuey was raised in Melbourne and attended Marcellin College, playing for the school football team.
+Shuey was raised in the Melbourne suburb of Templestowe and attended Marcellin College, playing for the school football team.
 One of his teammates was David Zaharakis, who was also drafted into the AFL.
 Outside of school football, Shuey played his junior football for Bulleen-Templestowe.

 In 2008, his final year of high school, he was selected for the Oakleigh Chargers in the TAC Cup.
 He also represented Vic Metro at the 2008 AFL Under 18 Championships, winning the team's best and fairest award.
 Shuey placed fourth in the beep test at the 2008 AFL Draft Camp.
 At the 2008 National Draft, he was selected in the second round, taken by West Coast with the 18th pick overall.